Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 These graphic outputs by PDF files are shown on the PC screen, either cntemp.77Cfb.pdf or cntemp.77Csa.pdf.

-The setup of simulations is an monochromatic wave injected along the y-direction, which hits the pellets of hydrogen, carbon and Au.
-These atoms are accelerated to the z-direction.
+The setup of simulations is firstly a monochromatic wave injected along the y-direction, which hits the pellets of hydrogen, carbon and gold.
+These atoms are accelerated to the z-direction for atoms and the y-direction for electrons.
-In the second, electromagnetic circulary-polarized waves are injected.
+In the second case, electromagnetic circulary-polarized waves are injected periodically.
-Thirdly, complex double pellets are excited by the waves.
+Thirdly, complex double pellets are excited by the electromagnetic waves.
-They are discussed in the latter half of the CPC paper in 2019 (Ref.
+They are discussed in the latter half of the Computer Physics Commun. paper in 2019 (Ref.
 1).

 ### Parallelization of Electromagnetic Fields ###